CdecPGL/vcpkg-registory-for-game-dev/README.md

 - effekseer-for-dxlib: [EffekseerForDxLib](https://github.com/effekseer/EffekseerForDXLib) 1.70e (x86-windows-static, x64-windows-static)
 - lua-intf: [LuaIntf](https://github.com/SteveKChiu/lua-intf) commit in Dec.
 24, 2021 (all)

+## Management of This Repository

+### How to Add or Update a Package

+To add or update a package in this repository, follow the steps below.

+1. Add or update a port in `ports` directory.
+    - If you update a port without changing its version, increment `port-number` in `vcpkg.json`.
+    - If you update a port with changing its version, remove `port-number` in `vcpkg.json`.
+1. Update version database.
+    ```ps1
+    vcpkg --x-builtin-ports-root=./ports --x-builtin-registry-versions-dir=./versions x-add-version --all --verbose
+    ```

+For more details, please visit [vcpkg documentation "Tutorial: Publish packages to a private vcpkg registry using Git"](https://learn.microsoft.com/en-us/vcpkg/produce/publish-to-a-git-registry).

 ## License

 The codes in this repository are lisenced under the [MIT License](./LICENSE).